Christmas in Atlanta: holiday activities from Jonesboro to Acworth

 Christmas activities at Locomotive History museum in Kennesaw

 We came here for the train, the General.
 It was covered in Christmas lights and pretty darn cool.
 There were other train things too, including some cool box cars and a caboose.
 There was a play room for kids to do their own train stuff and an electric train track with moving characters.
 All pretty fun.
 The highlight was that in the theater area they were playing Polar Express and serving… more hot chocolate.

 Other fun holiday activities at the Southern Museum of Civil War & Locomotive History included carolers, Christmas displays (inside and out) and a station with a mailbox for writing letters to Santa Claus.

 Cost: $5.50 – $7.50 depending on age Google Maps link here

 Note: there are lots of Civil War artifacts including clothing in the war museum section, which is in affiliation with the Smithsonian Institute… but then remember where you are: the South.
 There’s also a statue of General Nathan Bedford Forrest who was the first Grand Wizard of the KKK (later left the group).
 It’s just one more thing to talk to your kids about if they have questions when they see it.

-The Atlanta, Georgia area has so much more, but we haven’t gotten to experience all of it.
+Christmas in Atlanta, Georgia really is fun and there’s something to do every day or night.
+The area has so much more holiday flare than we’re used to, but we haven’t gotten to experience all of it.
 Next year we’ll be visiting the Atlanta Botanical Gardens, the town of Helen and maybe even doing a full on Christmas train ride.
 What other activities do we need to hit up next year when we head back to the ATL?
 Tell us!